Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Holding funds in your crypto wallet

 If you want to hold onto your crypto, there's typically not much you need to do once the funds have arrived in your wallet.
-You can log into your wallet whenever required to check your balances.
+You can log in to your wallet whenever required to check your balances.
 Some currencies may allow you to earn interest on your coins by "staking" your holdings (you may need to follow specific instructions in your wallet to do this).

 Other than that, the main thing you need to focus on is maintaining a high level of security at all times.

-How to keep your wallet safe
+How to keep your crypto wallet safe

 Wallet security is a crucial consideration for any crypto owner, so keep these tips in mind to ensure you keep your funds as safe as possible: